ducktyper/ducktyper.github.io/_posts/2016-04-23-how-git-works.markdown

 You will see branch graphs when you play with any visual git applications.
 A branch graph has circles represent commits and they are linked from the bottom to top.
-From the graph below, when you checkout the commit with id 4, then the working directory has the changes from commits 1 to 4 resulting having two files a.txt and b.txt.
+From the graph below, when you checkout the commit with id 4, then the working directory is applied the changes from commits with ids from 1 to 4 resulting having two files a.txt and b.txt.

 ```
   (5) Delete a.txt          => [b.txt("b")]